-Shortly after I shook off ‘Jesus Christ Superstar’, the next layer of neurosis came out of the haze.
+Shortly after I shook off ‘Jesus Christ Superstar’, the next layer of neurosis came out of the haze, ‘filthy’.

-I have often notice that my default mode when I’m pootling about the house and garden is one of rather anxious or irritable unsettledness.
+I have often noticed that my default mode when I’m pootling about the house and garden is one of rather anxious or irritable unsettledness.
 There’s a running burble of unsettling agitation.
-Usually it’s swamped by the other things going on – or perhaps smother in humming! – but in the increasing silence and spaciousness of retreat I could see it more sharply.
+Usually, it’s swamped by the other things going on – or perhaps smother in humming! – but in the increasing silence and spaciousness of retreat, I could see it more sharply.

 I come from a very tidy family.
 My mother’s house is always immaculate and she can’t bear unwashed dishes or grime of any sort.
 I recognised that the less-good aspect of that had migrated into my head and that a lot of the unsettling undercurrent of my thinking was: oh God, the kitchen floor is so dirty, I can’t be at peace until it’s clean.

-The key word was “filthy”.
-It’s a word I can imagine my mother and other members of my family using and it rattled round my head like a poison judgemental pea.
-And on more than one occasion I found myself wiping and washing down surfaces in a very dissociated and – most importantly – very unhappy mood.
+The keyword was “filthy”.
+It’s a word I can imagine my mother and other members of my family using and it rattled around my head like a poison judgemental pea.
+And on more than one occasion I found myself wiping and washing down surfaces in a very dissociated and – most importantly.
+Very unhappy mood.